NOAA-OWP/ngen/doc/BMIconventions.md

 ## Unknown/unexpected variables passed to `set_value`

 Importantly, if an unexpected variable name is passed to `set_value` this *must* not cause an error or instability!
 Consider the unknown unpublished value to be "offered" and it can be ignored<!-- TODO: " (unless otherwise specified for specific variable names later in this document)"?
 We might have a required one at some point. -->.
-Generally, the preferred behavior in the case of an unknown variable is to do nothing and report success (i.e. throw no exception and return `BMI_SUCCESS`).
+Generally, the preferred behavior in the case of an unknown variable is to do nothing (i.e. throw no exception) and return `BMI_FAILURE`&mdash;ngen will interpret this return value as indicating that the variable just set is not supported by the module.

 This scenario should be avoided by ngen, but there may be cases where ngen does not yet know whether a module supports an unpublished variable and will try to set it.
 These attempts can be ignored if the module does not support or understand the variable.
 (Returning `BMI_SUCCESS` from `set_value` does *not* imply that the module understands/supports the variable, see below section on probing.)